Keefe Brasselle: Nightclubs and television

+On October 12, 1957 he was the emcee for the premiere episode of the ABC television quiz show Keep It in the Family, but was replaced by Bill Nimmo that following week.

 Determined to find steadier work, Brasselle turned to nightclubs, where he appeared as a singer and comedian.
 In 1961, an Edison Township, New Jersey, nightclub owned by Brasselle burned under suspicious circumstances.
 Fire officials came across six empty cans of gasoline at the scene, while their caps and spouts were found separately in a paper bag.

-In the summer of 1963, Brasselle starred in a summer replacement series for The Garry Moore Show.
+In the summer of 1963, Brasselle starred in a CBS summer replacement series for The Garry Moore Show.
 Called The Keefe Brasselle Show, the program featured actress Ann B. Davis as herself in three episodes.
 A 21-year-old Barbra Streisand appeared on his first episode on June 25, 1963, in promoting her first album.

 Brasselle had a close friendship with CBS executive James Aubrey.
 Brasselle started his own production company, "Richelieu Productions," and Aubrey granted Brasselle's company three new but untested television series without any previous script, pitch, or pilots: The Baileys of Balboa starring Paul Ford, The Cara Williams Show, and The Reporter starring Harry Guardino.
-These received preferential treatment, airing during the 1964-1965 season in the "cushiest time periods available in all of network TV today," according to Variety, and all had poor ratings.
+These received preferential treatment, airing during the 1964–1965 season in the "cushiest time periods available in all of network TV today," according to Variety, and all had poor ratings.
+None of them lasted longer than one season.

 Brasselle, notorious for his inflated ego and brash self-confidence, insisted on Aubrey's total support.
 This even extended to routine appointments, as Variety reported: "When Aubrey failed to arrive at the appointed hour, Brasselle summoned the ground floor receptionist to relay the urgent and impatient message to 'phone Mr. Aubrey that he's keeping Mr. Brasselle waiting.'
 Insiders say that the sheer bravado of the Brasselle communication shook the entire CBS building; multi-million-dollar clients have been known to cool their heels in the 19th floor reception room while awaiting an overdue Aubrey appointment."
 There were rumors that Aubrey had no choice in approving the Brasselle projects due to threats from the Mafia, with which Brasselle was known to be connected.
 The insider chicanery angered CBS stockholders, who filed and won a lawsuit against Aubrey and Brasselle.
 Aubrey was removed as president of CBS Television in February 1965.

-Brasselle later wrote a novel that was a thinly disguised account of his relationship with Aubrey and the network, The CanniBal$ (1968), followed by a sequel, The Barracudas (1973), in which he attacked several showbiz figures he'd worked with, including comedian Jack Benny.
+Brasselle later wrote a novel that was a thinly disguised account of his relationship with Aubrey and the network, The CanniBal$ (1968), followed by a sequel, The Barracudas (1973), in which he attacked several showbiz figures he had worked with, including comedian Jack Benny.
 Brasselle struggled to find work after his CBS experience and tried to relaunch his fading career, as a self-styled "modern minstrel" recording artist.

 Personal life

 In 1942, 19-year-old Brasselle married Norma Jean Aldrich; the marriage ended in divorce in 1956.

 That same year, Brasselle married singer Arlene DeMarco (one of The DeMarco Sisters) (January 28, 1933 – February 19, 2013).
 They divorced in 1967.

-Brasselle was of the Roman Catholic faith.